Varying-Vagrant-Vagrants/install/readme.md

 # VVV Installer

-A 1 liner installer script for Intel Macs and Linux.
+A 1 line install script for Intel Macs and Linux.
 Heavily inspired by the homebrew installer script (this is why we use their license instead of MIT).

 ## Install VVV (on macOS or Linux)